All schools deserve a Seed Library.

 In 2014, I started a Seed Library at Viejo Elementary School as a part of my Girl Scout Bronze Award.
 In the years following, I also installed two more Seed Libraries, one at Las Palmas Elementary School and one at Carl Hankey Elementary School.
 Now, as a Girl Scout Cadette, I am working on my Girl Scout Silver Award.

 For my Girl Scout Silver Award, I am creating The 3 Sisters Seed Box.
 It’s basically a Seed Library in a box.
 The Three Sisters Seed Box will include a everything you’ll need to start a Seed Library.
 It will come with an informational binder containing all the instructions you need to get started, envelopes to check out and return seeds, pens for labeling, wooden label sticks to label your newly planted seeds, and 20 packs of organic seeds.
-Three of those twenty packs will be corn, squash and beans, the three seeds you need to plant a 3 Sisters Garden.
+I hope to get 100 distributed across the United States, with one in every state.